AviatrixSystems/Docs/HowTos/activemesh_design_notes.rst

 1.2 Advertising overlapping routes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If on-prem sites advertising identical network CIDRs or overlapping CIDRs to TGWs (for example, they all advertise 10.0.0.0/8 to their respective TGWs), you must enable Transit Gateway Peering Filter feature to filter out identical or overlapping CIDRs.
+If on-prem sites advertise identical network CIDRs or overlapping CIDRs to TGWs (for example, they all advertise 10.0.0.0/8 to their respective TGWs), you must enable `Transit Gateway Peering Filter <https://docs.aviatrix.com/HowTos/transit_gateway_peering.html#filtered-cidrs>`_ feature to filter out identical or overlapping CIDRs in order to connect the two regions.

-When multi site on-prem network advertise the same routes to its respective TGW, you must filter out the on-prem routes when implementing `Transit Gateway Peering <https://docs.aviatrix.com/HowTos/transit_gateway_peering.html>`_.
-Aviatrix Transit Gateway Peering connects Spoke VPCs in the different regions.

 2. ActiveMesh with Aviatrix Transit GW for on-prem Connection